Naveen Selvadurai: Foursquare

 In 2009, Selvadurai co-founded Foursquare with Dennis Crowley.
 It is a location-based social networking website for mobile devices, such as smartphones.
 Users "check in" at venues using a mobile website, text messaging or a device-specific application by selecting from a list of venues the application locates nearby.
 Location is based on GPS hardware in the mobile device or network location provided by the application, and the map is based on data from the OpenStreetMap project.
 Each check-in awards the user points and sometimes "badges".
 The user who checks in the most often to a venue becomes the "mayor," and users regularly vie for "mayorships."

 On March 4, 2012, Selvadurai announced on his blog that he will step down from his day-to-day operational role at the company later that month.
 He said he will continue to serve as a board member and adviser to the company.

-Selvadurai joined the Expa startup studio, founded in May 2013 by former Uber and StumbleUpon founder Garrett Camp.
-Selvadurai joins Expa as a partner focused on New York operations for the organization.

-Controversy

 According to Naveen, he was pushed out of his position in Foursquare.
 According to an article published in FastCompany, he mentions that "There was pretty much no other role for me at the company.
 Beside the CEO, there's nothing a founder can really stick around to do.
 You don't know a lot of these things when you're starting off." and this was extensively covered by multiple sources and it surfaced out that he sold his stock of Foursquare to Spark Capital before leaving the company.

+Selvadurai joined the Expa startup studio, founded in May 2013 by former Uber and StumbleUpon founder Garrett Camp.
+Selvadurai joins Expa as a partner focused on New York operations for the organization.